pinax/pinax-api/docs/overview.md

 #### Endpoints

-Applications serve resources and relationships from methods (referred to as "endpoints") in an `api.EndpointSet`-based class.
+Applications serve resources and relationships from methods (referred to as “endpoints”) in an `api.EndpointSet`-based class.
 Each endpoint handles either creating, updating, retrieving, or deleting resources.

 pinax-api provides two `EndpointSet`-based classes: `ResourceEndpointSet` and `RelationshipEndpointSet`.
 A ResourceEndpointSet manipulates resources, while a RelationshipEndpointSet manipulates resources related to another resource.
 See the [Endpoints topic guide](endpointset.md) for more details.